 (d) BWC300 shall be calculated as the average of the last 5 BWCs.

 5.1.3.2.
-If an aged canister is provided by a supplier, the manufacturer shall inform the responsible authority in advance of the ageing process to enable the witnessing of any part of that process in the supplier’s facilities.
+If an aged carbon canister is provided by a supplier, the manufacturer shall inform the responsible authority in advance of the ageing process to enable the witnessing of any part of that process in the supplier’s facilities.

 5.1.3.3.
 The manufacturer shall provide the responsible authority a test report including at least the following elements: